coinbase/onchainkit/README.md

 // Fid - Farcaster Id
 fid: number;

-// Optional options to speicify whether the client wants custody and/or verified addresses
+// Optional options to specify whether the client wants custody and/or verified addresses
 // along with their neynar api key type GetFarcasterUserAddressOptions =
   | {